ZKaptan/netflix_clone/README.md

 <h1>Netflix Clone</h1>
 <p>A netflix clone that implements responsive and dynamic behavior.
 Movie data is fetched using axios and the TMDb api.
-Please feel free to watch some of your favorite trailers of the Netflix Trending page.<p>
+Feel free to go through and the app and use features such as movie trailer viewing.<p>

 <p>The application was built using ReactJS, JavaScript, CSS, and HTML</p>